momonoski55555/momo_CoopMod/README.md

 **this mod is still in very early development** this mod has alot of aspects that are unfinished

 ## AI
-initially the project was made by hand. then i used ai when it became confusing to fix issues (i am really not good at rust but i really want this mod to be made). i used ai to make the C_module.
+initially the project was made by hand. then i used ai when it became confusing to fix issues (thats why the code looks like ai code i had a lot of issues). i used ai to make the pipe code.

 # The future
 i want to stop using dropbox for other reasons mainly token's, not having enough control over everything and logic

 -rewrite the pipe code

+-full rewrite

+-file restructure

 -logging